🩺 Diabetes for UK GPs

 - Healthy fats: Olive oil, nuts, oily fish.
 Limit saturated fat

-- Fibre: Aim for 30g/day (vegetables, wholegrains, legumes)
+- Fibre: Aim for 30 g/day (vegetables, wholegrains, legumes)

 - Regular meals: Avoid skipping meals, especially if on insulin/sulfonylureas